-Here's the best of what Amazon has to offer for kids tech
+Best Amazon devices for kids 2022

 The screen gives even more ways for your child to enjoy the content from Amazon Kids+.
 Whether from fun animations in the clock or videos, the colorful Echo Show 5 Kids is a great choice if you are looking for an Echo with a screen for your child.

-Best Kindle for kids: Amazon Kindle Paperwhite Kids
+Amazon Kindle Paperwhite Kids

-If your child loves to read, the new Kindle Paperwhite Kids is the perfect purchase.
+The Kindle Paperwhite Kids is the perfect purchase if your child loves to read.
 As with every other Kids edition product from Amazon, it gets a full year of Amazon Kids+.
-This means that your child will have access to thousands of books, and with the excellent display on the e-reader, they will all look great.
+My child loved having access to thousands of books, and with the excellent display on the e-reader, they will all look great.

 Compared to regular tablets, the display technology used on Kindles is far better for the eyes, has better clarity, and means exceptional battery life.
 With up to 10-weeks of use between charges, your child will be able to read all day and night.
 Thanks to the adjustable backlight, that nighttime reading will be more comfortable because of the warmer tone.